Amputation Claims

 What Evidence Is Needed for Amputation Claims?

-- Medical records – Legal proof of the amputation, including surgical reports, diagnosis, treatment history, and ongoing rehabilitation requirements.
+- Medical records – Surgical reports, diagnosis, treatment, rehabilitation

-- Accident or incident reports – Official records from employers, road traffic authorities, or healthcare institutions confirming when, where, and how the amputation occurred.
+- Accident or incident reports – Confirming when, where, and how the injury occurred

-- Witness statements – Legally obtained testimonies that corroborate the claimant’s account of the incident.
+- Witness statements – Corroborating the claimant’s account

-- Financial documentation – Evidence of lost income, treatment costs, prosthetic needs, and long-term care expenses relevant to the claim.
+- Financial documentation – Evidence of lost earnings, prosthetics, and long-term care

 Can I Make An Amputation Claim On A No Win, No Fee Basis?